This article has been reviewed by Thanai Pongdee, MD, FAAAAI

 Allergy immunotherapy, whether it’s the shots or the tablets, works much like a vaccine.
 Your body responds to the added amounts of a particular allergen given, eventually developing a resistance and immune tolerance to it.
 Allergy tablets can lead to decreased, minimal or no allergy symptoms with symptom relief for years after treatment is completed.

 Allergy tablets administer the allergen in a tablet form under the tongue, generally on a daily basis.
-They are currently available in the United States for grass pollen and/or short ragweed pollen induced allergies.
-Allergy tablets are also available for dust mite allergies in many European countries and Japan and may soon be available in the United States.
+They are currently available in the United States for dust mite, grass pollen and/or short ragweed pollen induced allergies.

 Will I Feel Better?